 git reset --hard".
-And there is a good reason: this command deletes commits, and, if you don't have pushed them to a remote repository, your changes are lost (at least, if you don't know where to find them).
+That's a good reason behind: this command can delete commits, and, if you don't have pushed them to a remote repository, your changes are lost (at least, if you don't know where to find them).

 A Little Story

 This happened to me some years ago, when I was a Git newbie.
 There was a bug on a software so I created a new local branch from the master and started to fix it.
 In the meantime, a colleague of mine asked me for a quick workaround to continue his work.
 So I switched back to the master and added a couple of temporary commits.

 After a week, the state of the repository was this:

 I fixed the bug, the temporary commits could be removed and the branch merged to the master.
 Easy to say, easy to do, easy to mess up.